Hyperparathyroid UK (HPT UK)

 We've doubled the PTH range and your PTH now needs to be above the top of the new range.

-That makes NO sense.
+Which makes NO sense.
 Let's not wait, let's try to get you the help you need NOW to prevent inevitable bone loss, kidney stones and cardiovascular disease.
 There are so many population based studies about cardiovascular consequences of PHPT.

-Hospital labs refuse to test PTH if calcium is within the reference range.
 A PTH test costs £8-10.
 Bone profile tests cost £0.79.
 Compare £10 against strokes, heart attacks, kidney stones, gall stones, fractures, sudden cardiac death & prostate cancer, all linked to high PTH.
-How is that cost saving the NHS money?
+How does avoiding the cost of a PTH test save the NHS money?

-Our Primary Goals
+Our Primary Goals.

 -